-- Sound: The sound produced in clicky switches is crisp and clear.
-The noise level on these switches is reduced.
-The switches still produce a clean click that offers premium satisfaction and yet, not annoying to others.
+The sound produced by clicky switches is crisp and clear.
+These switches still produce a clean click that offers premium satisfaction and yet, is not annoying to others.

 The Varmilo company has painstakingly dedicated time and resources to provide the best EC mechanical switches you would find on a keyboard.
 They outlast, outperform, and give better typing feels than their counterparts.
 Get one and see for yourself.